 It is possible to find some average figures for North Carolina car accident settlements.
 However, since damages are generally based on facts and provable damages, those averages don’t tell you very much.
+If you want to learn more about the specifics make sure to get in touch with a car accident lawyer today.

 There are no typical settlements because there are no typical cases.
 That is, the amount of any settlement in a car accident case is based on the amount of damages that can be proven in that case.
 In other words, every case is unique to and shaped by its underlying facts.
 More damages, more severe injuries, longer post-accident care, all factors like these, will increase your settlement amount.

-Factors that Can Influence Your Settlement
+Factors that Can Influence Your Car Accident Settlement

 That being said, some factors will tend to influence the amount of your settlement in one way or the other.
 When looked at individually and then in combination, these factors will allow an experienced car accident attorney to predict the potential value of your case with some certainty.
 Some of the more significant factors are discussed below.